 Soho is a brilliant place to stay if you're heading to London.
 This is the busiest square mile in the capital over 24 hours.
-You're bang in the middle of the city, it's neon-bright at night and the pavement cafes and bars are excellent people-watching spots during the day.
+You're bang in the middle of the city, it's neon-bright at night and the pavement cafes and bars are excellent people-watching spots.
 We're not going to lie, it's a bit grubby in places but that's part of its unique charm.
 You can't say you've really seen London until you've had a saunter round Soho - so here's our guide to get you started.

 It's distinctive.
 You definitely know you're in Soho come sunset thanks to the thousands of neon signs lighting up the dark, narrow streets.
 And you've got the late neon artist, Chris Bracey to thank for some of the most iconic signs.
 He created provocative signage from the 1970s onward, not only for Soho but for futuristic films like Blade Runner.